A lonely death at ground zero in Chesterfield, as long-term care facilities in Virginia still await aid

 While Jane Barlow Bacon was battling to survive COVID-19 in a Chesterfield County hospital bed, her son was talking to doctors about how to treat a disease that no one fully understands.

-They tried hydroxychloroquine, an anti-malarial drug that proved ineffective in treating the coronavirus disease, but the doctors had higher hopes for remdesivir, a new antiviral drug that had been shipped to COVID-19 hot spots in Northern Virginia and other states.
+They tried hydroxychloroquine, a malaria drug that proved ineffective in treating the coronavirus disease, but the doctors had higher hopes for remdesivir, a new antiviral drug that had been shipped to COVID-19 hot spots in Northern Virginia and other states.

 “They said, ‘There’s something that may help, but we can’t get it,’” said John Bacon Jr. of Portsmouth.
 “You can hear the pain in their voices.”